A Brief Guide to the APD

 (3). the amino acid sequences of the mature peptides have been elucidated, at least partially; and

-Although not the focus of this database at present, a few synthetic peptides of interest (~2% of the entries) are collected as separate entries.
+Although not the focus of this database, a few synthetic peptides of interest (~2% of the entries) are collected as separate entries.
 However, additional synthetic peptides derived from natural AMPs are annotated in their parent entries as Derivative or Variants to enhance info correlation and to optimize sequence uniqueness in this database.

 2. Database capabilities and AMP sub-databases

-Our goal is to develop the antimicrobial peptide database into a comprehensive tool for discovery timeline, naming (nomenclature), classification, information search, statistical analysis, prediction, and design of antimicrobial peptides covering all six life kingdoms (bacteria, archaea, protists, fungi, plants, and animals).
-As an online e-Dictionary, you can search the database
+Our goal is to develop the antimicrobial peptide database into a comprehensive tool for discovery timeline, naming (nomenclature), classification, information search, statistical analysis, prediction, and design of antimicrobial peptides covering all life kingdoms (bacteria, protozoa, fungi, plants, and animals).
+As an online E-dictionary, you can search the database

 for detailed info for any peptide (using the standard 20 aa) in many ways as listed below.